-By passing the subject, the student will be more competent to ...
-1: know the general and basic terminology of aquatic and exotic animals.
-2: analyze the different management systems of both productive and reproductive aquatic animals within the continental and marine environment.
-3: evaluate the possible impact of a fish farm and apply the current legislation.
-4: carry out methods and procedures for clinical examination, adequate sampling and diagnostic techniques based on the nature of the pathogen and according to each clinical case 5: recognize and diagnose the most common diseases in aquatic and exotic animals.
-6: prevent and / or treat any disease taking into account the different mechanisms of transmission and maintenance of the same.
-7: to solve those problems related to the health management of an operation, as well as the decision making that could lead to the implementation of a health program.
-8: know and apply those legal and administrative provisions of the scope of these animal species.
-9: maintain an ethical and responsible behavior in the exercise of the profession.
-10: solve problems and make decisions in the professional veterinary field.
-11: work in multidisciplinary teams and show respect, appreciation and sensitivity to the work of others.
+- 1. Know the general and basic terminology of aquatic and exotic animals. - 2.
+Analyse the different management systems of both productive and reproductive aquatic animas - 3.
+Assess the possible impact of a fish farm and apply the current legislation.

+- 4. Carry out methods and procedures of clinical exploration, an adequate sampling and to apply diagnostic techniques depending on the nature of the pathogenic agent and according to each clinical case. - 5.
+Recognize and diagnose the most common diseases in aquatic and exotic animals. - 6.
+Solve those problems related to the health management of an operation - 7.
+Know and apply those legal and administrative provisions of the scope of these animal species. - 8.
+Maintain an ethical and responsible behaviour in the exercise of the profession. - 9.
+Solve problems and make decisions in the professional veterinary field. - 10.
+Work in multidisciplinary teams and show respect, appreciation and sensitivity to the workmates